lpatalas/ShowColumns/docs/Show-Columns.md

 ### System.Object

-This command returns no output.
+This cmdlet returns no output.

 ## NOTES